magento/devdocs/guides/v2.2/cloud/trouble/redis-troubleshooting.md

     php bin/magento setup:static-content:deploy -j 1
     ```

-You can also set an environment variable for single thread deployment by default: `STATIC_CONTENT_THREADS = 1`.
+You can also set an environment variable for single thread deployment by default: `SCD_THREADS = 1`.